creativetimofficial/argon-design-system/README.md

 <p><img src="https://s3.amazonaws.com/creativetim_bucket/products/90/original/opt_argon_thumbnail.jpg" alt="Product Gif" /></p>

-<p>Start your development with a Bootstrap 4 Design System inspired by Stripe.
-If you like Stripes’s beautiful design, typography and colors you will love this design system!
-It features a huge number of components that can help you create amazing websites.</p>
+<p>Start your development with a Design System for Bootstrap 4.
+It is open source, free and it features many components that can help you create amazing websites.</p>

 <h4 id="fully-coded-components">Fully Coded Components</h4>